 In 2010, Peter began a collaboration of his work with essential oils with Tiffany Carole Pollard, a practising acupuncturist and bodyworker.
 Tiffany’s multi-practitioner clinic in Washington allowed for the use of the oils on a much greater scale than ever before, involving their consistent use in treating up to 75 patients a week.
 This intensive, ongoing exploration of the clinical actions of essential oils rapidly generated a large pool of clinical experience that eventually led to the creation of the first AAT workshop in September 2011.

 Peter Holmes L.Ac., M.H., directs Snow Lotus Seminars and teaches Aroma Acupoint Therapy™ workshops together with Tiffany Pollard.
-He has authored several textbooks on herbal medicine, both Western and Oriental, as well as a book on essential oils.
-To check out his books, opens in a new windowclick here.
+He has authored several textbooks on herbal medicine, both Western and Oriental, as well as a book on essential oils. opens in a new windowCheck out his books here.

 Tiffany Carole Pollard M.S., L.Ac., teaches Five-Element acupuncture at Bastyr University in their Chinese Medicine masters degree program and co-teaches Aroma Acupoint Therapy™ workshops with Peter Holmes.
 She directs Synergy Wellness Center in Kirkland, Washington, a holistic clinic that focuses on energetic medicine and bodywork, offering a synergy of different treatment modalities in the field of complementary medicine. opens in a new windowhttps://www.thesynergywellnesscenter.com